GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - All of the above animated files are "view only" so most viewer controls will not have any effect and will be disabled
 - TIF / TIFF image file support is powered by [UTIF.js](https://github.com/photopea/UTIF.js)
 - Use the `T` button to switch between textures
-- Texture is displayed on a rotatable plane - rotation / move / zoom are not applicable to video or Animated GIF / PNG / WEBP files
+- Texture is displayed on a rotatable plane - rotation / move / zoom are not applicable to Animated GIF / PNG / WEBP files
+- Video player has its own controls for playback and full-screen switching
 - URL text box also allows entering a single base64 string of the image data, see the `URLS4MODELS.md` file for an example
 - For certain formats and their manipulation an easy alternative to this viewer would be `https://ezgif.com`
 - Just remember that most of these files can easily be viewed with some operating system applications or by the browsers themselves (like animated GIF/PNG/WEBP or MP4/WEBM/OGV videos), all it takes in Windows, for example, is to right-click the file itself and choose `Open With` and select `Firefox` browser